-Till this date, Konami has released five main titles for the Suikoden Series, but we haven’t heard from Konami about the Suikoden 6 release date from a long time.
-There are already few rumors but will Konami release a new Game in the Suikoden series?
+Till this date, Konami has released five main titles for the Suikoden series, but we haven’t heard from Konami about the Suikoden 6 release date for a long time.
+There are already few rumors but will Konami release a new game in the Suikoden series?
 Let’s find out.

 What happened to Suikoden?

 The first Suikoden was released at the end of 1995, and it was never intended to be a series.
 It wasn’t after the initial success it had in Japan and partially in the entire world that the team under the command of Josh Atacama Yama decided to make a second game Suikoden 2.
 Suikoden was also released for Microsoft Windows and the Sega Saturn in 1998, but neither of this version made it out of Japan.

 We all know that the series is loosely based on the classic Chinese novel Water Margin – 108 heroes of the marsh, also translated as Outlaws of the Marsh, Tale of the Marshes, All men are brothers, Men of the Marshes or The Marshes of the Mount Liang.